MOHAN-V-ARYA/MOHAN-V-ARYA/README.md

 # 💫 About Me:
-"I am a Full-Stack Developer with a solid understanding of HTML, CSS, JavaScript, and Java.
-I have a strong foundation in Data Structures and Algorithms (DSA) in Java, and I'm passionate about building responsive web applications and solving complex problems through efficient code."
+"I’m learning Full-Stack Development and have a good understanding of HTML, CSS, JavaScript, and Java.
+I’m also building my skills in Data Structures and Algorithms (DSA) using Java.
+I enjoy creating responsive web pages and solving coding problems to improve my skills."

 ## 🌐 Socials: